Introduction goes here

 52

-The same Walter [Huwet] has other letters of general attorney, nominating John atte Wood Wode, kt and William de Hull, clerk.
+The same Walter [Huet] has other letters of general attorney, nominating atte Wode John Attwood, kt and William de Hull, clerk .

 The chancellor received the attorney.